gvwilson/thirdbit/src/fiction/iffy/index.md

 After a couple of unsuccessful attempts to oust them, Rothera's governor and core had thrown up their physical and digital hands and let anyone who could pay a few rand a month set up a stall.
-The result reminded Iffy of the picture in her nature book of an anthill.
+The result reminded Iffy of the picture in her bird book of the inside of a chicken coop.

 Aunt Naggie squared her shoulders and tapped her money on the reader at the entrance to pay her admission.